lh3/lh3.github.com/_posts/2015-07-30-a-few-comments-on-graphmap.md

 if the authors are keeping all the fragmented local hits.
 If the authors are only looking at the best hit, then 2) should be the more important factor.
 In the latter case, we should be able to improve LAST consensus by using the same scoring system.
-It would be good if the authors try to understanding why LAST is not doing as well.
-In my experience, most of time when others' tools are much worse than mine, it is because I am not using the tools the right way.
+It would be good if the authors try to understand why LAST is not doing as well.

 Note that BWA-MEM has a bug in alignment.
 It is unable to perform the simple edit-distance based alignment.
 I cannot evaluate the effect of scoring systems